-The large scale velocity potential pattern shows anomalous upper-level convergence over the eastern hemisphere save the Maritime Continent.
-Anomalous upper-level divergence is evident over portions of the western hemisphere and especially strong over northern South America.
+The large scale velocity potential pattern shows anomalous upper-level divergence over portions of the tropical Atlantic, South America, Africa, and the eastern Maritime Continent.
+Anomalous upper-level convergence is evident over portions of the Indian Ocean with a weak pattern spreading from the tropical Pacific into North America.